 Building the Frames

-The hollow point chisel has a drill bit inside of it that drills out the majority of the wood and the square chisel cut the mortise square as it is plunged into the wood.
+The hollow point chisel has a drill bit inside of it that drills out the majority of the wood, and the square chisel cuts the mortise square as it is plunged into the wood.

-Here is one of the sides of the credenza after I have test fitted all the mortise and tenon joints.
-I marked each joint so when I take it apart to install the panel and apply the glue for final assembly, it will go back exactly in the same position, as each tenon is now specifically cut to fit its corresponding mortise so it has to go back this way for a proper fit.
-I will do this for the back and other side.
-When I mark the pieces I number them on the tenon and inside the mortise so they don’t get sanded off or cover in a stain.
+Here is one of the sides of the credenza after I have test-fitted all the mortise and tenon joints.
+I marked each joint, so when I take it apart to install the panel and apply the glue for final assembly, it will go back exactly in the same position, as each tenon is now specifically cut to fit its corresponding mortise, so it has to go back this way for a proper fit.
+I will do this for the back and the other side.
+When I mark the pieces, I number them on the tenon and inside the mortise so they don’t get sanded off or covered in a stain.
 As with many of my woodworking processes, I learned that one the hard way.

 Assembling The Panels and Top Glue Up

 The back has four panels in it.
-During my test assembly, I discovered, getting all four panels to stay flat was a challenge.
+During my test assembly, I discovered that getting all four panels to stay flat was a challenge.
 I also didn’t think I could get all the glue spread in all the joints and squared up in the clamps before the glue started to dry.
-To make the assembly process easier I glued up the two middle panels first.
-Then once they were dry I glued on the final panels on each end.
+To make the assembly process easier, I glued up the two middle panels first.
+Then, once they were dry, I glued on the final panels on each end.

 Production Work and Final Assembly

 Practicing extreme safety, I set up this little jig on my miter bar.
-To do this I set up my stacked dado cutter to the same width as the material and set the depth to half the thickness of the material so I could create a half lap joint.
+To do this, I set up my stacked dado cutter to the same width as the material and set the depth to half the thickness of the material so I could create a half-lap joint.
 I made a cut in the sacrificial backer board and moved it over the width of the opening I wanted the grid to be.
-Slid in a stop block and I was ready to cut the half-lap joints at even spacing’s.
+Slid in a stop block, and I was ready to cut the half-lap joints at even spacing.

-To finish the frames I used a Deft satin lacquer, in their spray can.
+To finish the frames, I used a Deft satin lacquer in their spray can.
 This saved me from having to drag out all my spray equipment and having to clean the gun.
 I also really like the spray tip they use.
-It produces a fine mist, almost like a fog, which leaves are smooth finish with very little sanding between coats.
+It produces a fine mist, almost like a fog, which leaves a smooth finish with very little sanding between coats.

 While I was in the finishing mode, I stained and finished the inside of the cabinet.
 There is nothing more frustrating than trying to apply a stain and finish on an inside corner while messing up the adjoining side.
-Pre-finishing those pieces eliminate that frustration.
-I just have to be careful when doing the final assembly not to damage this finish.
+Pre-finishing those pieces eliminates that frustration.
+I just have to be careful not to damage this finish when doing the final assembly.

 I cut the mortises in the doors and prefinished the doors prior to installing the grids.
 The grids will be brad nailed from the backside of the door prior to installing the doors into the cabinet.

 The final assembly was a bear.
 Due to the large size of the credenza, I had a heck of a time getting all the pieces lined up and in the clamps by myself.
-It is times like this I wish I could have a helper on call, but after some finagling and I`m sure some unmentionable words.
-I got the main cabinet in the clamps and squared up.
+In times like this, I wish I could have a helper on call, but after some finagling and, I`m sure, some unmentionable words, I got the main cabinet in the clamps and squared up.

 Finished Project